-Assistant Manager Acting Treasurer 31 years of age, Filipino
+Senior Assistant Manager Head of Treasury Department 32 years of age, Filipino

-In line with Treasurer Mariano Jose Laurel's mandatory retirement in June 2022, Ms. Diamante has been appointed as Acting Treasurer under a developmental assignment
+In view of Mr. Mariano Jose Laurel's mandatory retirement in June 2022, Rizal Microbank appointed Ms. Diamante as Acting Treasurer under a developmental assignment.
+On July 2023, she has been appointed as Head of Treasury Department.

 She is a graduate of BS Accountancy at Divine Word College of San Jose, Occidental Mindoro in 2013.
-She has eight (8) years of professional experience in treasury operations.
+She has ten (10) years of professional experience in treasury operations.
 She was first employed by Rizal MicroBank, Inc. as Customer Service Assistant - Teller of RMB San Jose in 2013.
 In 2014, she joined Treasury Department as Treasury Assistant and was then promoted as Treasury Operations Officer in 2020.